Latest Mass Layoffs: Detailed List & Reporting of Notable Company Cutbacks

 What is a mass layoff?

-A mass layoff is the termination of a large number of employees from an organization at the same time.
+The definition of a mass layoff is the termination of a large number of employees from an organization at the same time.
 Mass layoffs are usually due to economic downturns.

 • When at least 50 employees are laid off within 30-days or less resulting in the laid-off employees equaling more than one-third of the company’s workforce